 Environment Specifically, preserving our water sheds.
-Protection of the limited supply of water available in Deep Bay from over exploitation / development. need more salmon that are easier to catch!
+Protection of the limited supply of water available in Deep Bay from over exploitatio / development. need more salmon that are easier to catch!
 Environmental Protection should go hand in hand with the Economy Ensuring protected adequate High quality potable water supply.
-Seniors Seniors housing, medical services Housing for seniors Affordable housing for seniors Agricultural ALR exclusion. smaller property limits still staying with hobby farming Land Reserve To get out of the ALC control they are unfair.
-Development A continued influx of people that would put a strain on the community's current and Growth resources, including water and sewer- an increase in population to the point that too much land was developed and the quality of life as a community became compromised Sustainable development Sewage treatment for Bowser, A plan for Deep Bay [A very sensitive area and a very special area] Parking in Deep Bay especially for the boating community, Infrastructure upgrades, and the funding for them, Sidewalks and trails linking the community to the shopping areas, Fire hall on lake side of highway Reasonable sustainable slow growth, maintaining 5 lots per hectare.
-NIMBYISM No building permits Non-intrusive (incremental) development WATER SUPPLY LIMITATIONS ON FUTURE DEVELOPMENT: changing climate, global warming effects Transportation safe highways: shoulders, speed, ability to walk and cycle safely and Roads Speed control for highway 19A (lower speed in and between Bay/Bowser - more professional offices (dentist/doctor/pharmacy) road lighting, shoulder width, safety, uniformity of address identification (vs reflectors) Other Employment and a mixed demographic Getting RCMP more involved in cracking down on grow-operations Horne Lake Allow full time residency at Horne Lake, which will free up city homes for others (1) Becoming more Age Friendly (2) The recreation zoning at Horne lake has served it's time.
+Ground water protection Seniors Seniors housing, medical services Housing for seniors Affordable housing for seniors Agricultural ALR exclusion. smaller property limits still staying with hobby farming Land Reserve To get out of the ALC control they are unfair removing land from ALR to higher density housing agriculture Development A continued influx of people that would put a strain on the community's current and Growth resources, including water and sewer- an increase in population to the point that too much land was developed and the quality of life as a community became compromised Sustainable development Sewage treatment for Bowser, A plan for Deep Bay [A very sensitive area and a very special area] Parking in Deep Bay especially for the boating community, Infrastructure upgrades, and the funding for them, Sidewalks and trails linking the community to the shopping areas, Fire hall on lake side of highway Reasonable sustainable slow growth, maintaining 5 lots per hectare.
+NIMBYISM No building permits Non-intrusive (incremental) development WATER SUPPLY LIMITATIONS ON FUTURE DEVELOPMENT: changing climate, global warming effects

+Availability of acreages to purchase Transportation safe highways: shoulders, speed, ability to walk and cycle safely and Roads Speed control for highway 19A (lower speed in and between Bay/Bowser - more professional offices (dentist/doctor/pharmacy) road lighting, shoulder width, safety, uniformity of address identification (vertice) reflectors) Highway safety Recreation Family/child friendly recreation, road safety Forest recreational enhancement Youth oriented activities Other Employment and a mixed demographic Getting RCMP more involved in cracking down on grow-operations Emergency planning Horne Lake Allow full time residency at Horne Lake, which will free up city homes for others (1) Becoming more Age Friendly (2) The recreation zoning at Horne lake has served it's time.
 Like others we hope to retire to Horne Lake in the next few years, yet the recreational zoning restricts how long we can stay.
 The zoning no longer fits the community.
 INFRASTRUCTURE: Hard surfacing of Horne Lake Rd. and Horne Lake Caves Road all the way to the Rdn Campsite.
 I would hope that full time residency by strata owners at Horne Lake will be discussed and approved. conditions of roads Rustic lifestyle sustainability overly restrictive land use bylaws at Horne Lake Full time residency, power, communication, and fire services Power and roads Hydro and Allowable Square footage of new builds.
-At horne lake, in the strata, we would like to be able to legally live there year round we need work done on the roads as they are rough gravel roads and we need RDN's support in this Better maintenance of Horne Lake Caves Rd The existing seasonal use fits the land use approval for the area surrounding Horne Lake at this time.
-Hydro No corridor between Port Alberni thru Horne Lake, leaving Horne Lake recreational not year round residences Roads, Building Restrictions, Hydro electricity, ability to live at Horne lake year round
+At horne lake, in the strata, we would like to be able to legally live there year round, we need work done on the roads as they are rough gravel roads and we need RDN's support in this Better maintenance of Horne Lake Caves Rd The existing seasonal use fits the land use approval for the area surrounding Horne Lake at this time.
+Hydro No corridor between Port Alberni thru Horne Lake, leaving Horne Lake recreational not year round residences Roads, Building Restrictions, Hydro electricity, ability to live at Horne lake year round we desperately need better roads, to and around the lake